-- This code applies to individual students and states the function of student, faculty, and administrative staff members of the college in disciplinary proceedings. - (2) The college has jurisdiction for disciplinary purposes over a person who was a student at the time he attegedly violated a Board policy, college regulation, or administrative rule. - Definitions: In this code, unless the context requires a different meaning: (1) "Class day" means a day on which classes before - "Class day" means a day on which classes before semester or summer session final examinations are regularly scheduled or on which semester or summer session final examinations are given; "Vice President of Student Services" means the Vice - "Vice President of Student Services" means the Vice President of Student Services, his delegate(s) or his representative(s); - (3) "Director of Student Development" means the Director of Student Development, his delegate(s) or his representative(s); - (4) "Director of Campus Security" means the Director of Campus Security, his delegate(s) or his representative(s); - (5) "President" means the president of a college of the Dallas County Community College District; - (6) "Student" means a person enrolled in a college of the Dallas County Community College District, or a person accepted for admission to the college.
+- This code applies to individual students and states the (1) function of student, faculty, and administrative staff members of the college in disciplinary proceedings.
+The college has jurisdiction for disciplinary purposes over a person who was a student at the time he - allegedly violated a Board policy, college regulation, or administrative rule. - c.
+Definitions: In this code, unless the context requires a - definitions:

-- (7) All vice presidents, deans, associate deans, assistant deans, directors, and division chairmen of the college for the purposes of this code shall be called "administrators"; - (8) "Complaint" is a written summary of the essential facts constituting a violation of a Board policy, college regulation or administrative rule; - (9) "Board" means the Board of Trustees, Dallas County Community College District; - Community College District; (10) "Chancellor" means the Chancellor of the Dallas County Community College District; - (11) "Major violation" means one which can result in suspension or expulsion from the college or denial of degree; - (12) "Minor violation" means one which can result in any disciplinary action other than suspension or expulsion from the college or denial of degree.
+(i) "Class day" means a day on which classes before semester or summer session line examinations are regularly scheduled or on which semester or summer - session final examinations are given; "Vice President of Student Services" means the Vice President of Student Services, his delegate(s) or his representative(s); "Director of Student Development" means the - Director of Student Development, his delegate(s) or his representative(s); - "Director of Campus Security" means the Director of Campus Security, his delegate(s) or his epresentative(s); - "President" means the president of a college of the Dallas County Community College District; - "Student" means a person enrolled in a college of the Dallas County Community College District, or a (6) person accepted for admission to the college,

-2. Acquaintance with Policies, Rules, Regulations
+- (7) All vice presidents, deans, associate deans, assistant deans, directors, and division chairmen of the college for the purposes of this code shall be called - "Complaint" is a written summary of the essential facts constituting a violation of a Board policy, college regulation or administrative rule; - "Board" means the Board of Trustees, Daflas County Community College District, (10) - "Chancellor" means the Chancellor of the Dallas County Community College District, "Major violation" means one which can result in suspension or expulsion from the college or denial of - degree, (12) "Minor violation" means one which can result in any disciplinary action other than suspension or expulsion from the college or denial of degree

-The Student Rights and Responsibilities statement is subject to change by action of the Board of Trustees.
-Each student is expected to be fully acquainted with all published policies, rules, and regulations of the College, copies of which shall be available to each student for review at the offices of the Vice President of Student Services and Student Development.
+Acquaintance with Policies, Rules, Regulations The Student Rights and Responsibilities statement is subject to change by action of the Board of Trustees.
+Each student is expected to be fully acquainted with all published policies. rules, and regulations of the College, copies of which shall be available to each student for review at the offices of the Vice President of Student Services and Student Development.
 The college will hold each student responsible for compliance with these policies, rules and regulations.
 The student is responsible for obtaining published materials to update the items in this statement.
 Students are also expected to comply with all federal, state and local laws.
 This principle extends to conduct off campus which is likely to have an adverse effect on the College or on the educational process.

-3. Campus Regulations
+Campus Regulations

-- Basic Standard: The basic standard of behavior requires a student - (1) Not to violate any municipal, state, or federal laws, and - (2) Not to interfere with or disrupt the orderly educational processes of any college of the Dallas County Community College District.
+- a.
+Basic Standard: The basic standard of behavior requires a student - (1) Not to violate any municipal, state, or federal laws, and - Not to interfere with or disrupt the orderly educational processes of any college of the Dallas County Community College District.